-- Click the Save button to save work. - Click the Cancel button to exit without saving work. - Click the Reset button to restore configuration parameters.
+- Click the Info button (i) to access online help. - Click the Save button to save work. - Click the Cancel button to exit without saving work. - Click the Reset button to restore configuration parameters.

-3.19 Sequence Dialog
+4.19 Sequence Dialog

 Use the Sequence dialog to create a sequence.
 A sequence generates unique values in a sequential order (not necessarily contiguous).